sonictl/ZoteroHistory/README.md

 }
 ```

 **step3:** Return to the Zotero main screen and browse papers.
-Return javascript interface and run once the 2nd code patch every time you switch papers.
+Return javascript interface and run the 2nd code patch every time you switch papers.
 The javascript interface executes the code once to log a view history.

 **step4:** You can go back through the browsing history by searching and entering the key directly.